kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-pod-configmap.md

 You can mark a reference to a ConfigMap as _optional_ in a Pod specification.
-If the ConfigMap doesn't exist, the configuration for which it provides data in the Pod (e.g. environment variable, mounted volume) will be empty.
+If the ConfigMap doesn't exist, the configuration for which it provides data in the Pod (for example: environment variable, mounted volume) will be empty.
 If the ConfigMap exists, but the referenced key is non-existent the data is also empty.

 For example, the following Pod specification marks an environment variable from a ConfigMap